zapnap/resque_mailer/README.md

 ## Installation

-Install it as a plugin or as a gem plugin from Gemcutter:
+Install the gem:

     gem install resque_mailer
-    script/plugin install git://github.com/zapnap/resque_mailer.git

-    # Rails 3: add it to your Gemfile
+If you're using Bundler to manage your dependencies, you should add it to your Gemfile:

     gem 'resque_mailer'

 ## Testing